Farm Robots

 Terrain: there is a lot of solid rock, and rock walls at this site.
 As well as a lot of sand in the shallows and flat areas

 The following images are thumbnails.
 If you click on them a larger image will open up and the picture will take up most of your screen.
 Again these are medium qualifty jpegs.
 Higher quality images can be purchased directly from me via paypal using my email address tjfidler@telus.net And many of these photos can be found for sale on Cafepress through the Calendar link and Photo CD link.
+As well some of these can be found as posters via Cafepress, and some of these ocean life photographs are available as widescreen backgrounds via the widescreen link immediately below some of the photographs.

 A few people have already asked me about "What is that pink stuff on the rocks in some of the pictures?"
 Well, they're usually Pink Rock Crust (aka Encrusting Coralline Algae) or in some cases might even be Encrusting Hydrocorals.
 They're eaten by a variety of animals - apparently as a good source of calcium.